pya/mochi/doc/tutorial.rst

 Python-style Functions
 ++++++++++++++++++++++

-You can define function very similarity as in Python:
+You can define functions very similarity as in Python:

 .. literalinclude:: code/mymod.mochi
    :language: python